 Afterlife Antechamber: The Land of the Dead.
 What lies beyond the entrance into the real afterlife is unknown and unknowable, and nobody who goes through ever comes back; the game ends when Manny goes through.

 Afterlife Express: The Number Nine express train carries only the most saintly of souls to the Ninth Underworld in four minutes, instead of four years like the others means of travel.
-Illegally obtaining or trying to counterfeit a ticket, however, has dire consequences, as the entire train quite literally goes to Hell as a result.
+Illegally obtaining or trying to counterfeit a ticket, however, has dire consequences, as the entire train turns into a demon, jumps the tracks, and quite literally goes to Hell as a result.

 All There in the Script: The three revolutionaries from the Blue Casket bar (Alexi, Gunnar and Slisko) only have their names explicitly listed in the credits.
 Same goes for Terry's last name being Malloy, though this one really shouldn't be hard to figure out.
 A worse case is the tube-switcher repairman, whose name didn't make it past the original game script (it's Juan Brennis).